kubernetes/enhancements/keps/sig-node/5963-device-compatibility-groups/README.md

 #### CompatibilityGroups Assignment

-A new optional field `compatibilityGroups` is added inside each entry of `device.consumesCounters[]`.
-It contains a list of string group names.
+The slice-side `compatibilityGroups` field has type `[]string` and lives on each `device.consumesCounters[]` entry for drivers to populate.
+For two devices consuming counters from the same counter set to be allocated together, either both must leave the field unset, or both must declare it and share at least one group name.
-For two devices consuming counters from the same counter set to be allocated together, either both must leave the field unset, or both must declare the field and share at least one group name.
 A nil `compatibilityGroups` and an empty `compatibilityGroups: []` are treated identically.
 This means a device that declares the field is never allocated on a shared counter at the same time with a sibling that omits it.

 The field is placed on each `consumesCounters[]` entry rather than on the device itself because compatibility is a physical-hardware property scoped to